 We find that expectations of government support are embedded in the credit spreads of bonds issued by large U.S. financial institutions.
 Using bonds traded between 1990 and 2012, we find that credit spreads are risk sensitive for most financial institutions, while credit spreads lack risk sensitivity for the largest financial institutions.
 In other words, we find that bondholders of large financial institutions have an expectation that the government will shield them from losses in the event of failure and, as a result, they do not accurately price risk.
 This expectation of government support constitutes an implicit subsidy of large financial institutions, allowing them to borrow at subsidized rates.
-This relationship between firm size and risksensitivity of bond spreads is not seen in non-financial sectors and is robust to non-risk-related reasons for bond spreads being lower for the largest financial institutions, such as liquidity.
-We confirm the robustness of our results by conducting an event study examining shocks to investor expectations, examining explicitly and implicitly guaranteed bonds of the same firm, and using ratings of government support.
+This relationship between firm size and risk-sensitivity of bond spreads being lower for the largest financial institutions, such as liquidity.
+We confirm the robustness of our results by conducting an event study examining shocks to investor expectations and using ratings of government support.
 We also show that recent financial regulations that seek to address too-big-to-fail have not had a significant impact in eliminating expectations of government support.
 In the post-crisis period after 2009, the implicit subsidy has remained at positive levels.
 We find that the passage of Dodd-Frank in the summer of 2010 did not significantly alter investors' expectations of government support.